ndevenish/Blender_ioEDM/docs/EDM_Specification.md

 is the index of the parent transformation node - that is, the index in the `RootNode.nodes` list that was read earlier in the file.
 The last entry remains unknown - all known examples of .edm files have this field zero, so does not appear to be important.

-The parent is simply the index
+Properties have been observed in the `base.props` field e.g. {"Type":
+"bounding_box"}.
+It is unknown if this is merely commentary or holds some significance.

 ### Render Nodes